temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-codec-in-go.md

 **Set Data Converter to use custom Payload Codec**

-Set your custom `PaylaodCodec` with an instance of `DataConverter` in your `Dial` client options that you use to create the client for your Worker process and to start Workflow Executions.
+Set your custom `PaylaodCodec` with an instance of `DataConverter` in your `Dial` client options that you use to create the client.

 The following example shows how to set your custom Data Converter from a package called `codecserver`.